 - Change any relevant word into “deal”, if possible.
 People who scored 1-3 in the table above often slip this rule but this principle can help them have a more growth equity-driven resume.

 - In each achievement, remember to put the size of that deal, type of that deal, and your action/involvement.

 - The order of deal size, deal type and your involvement should be consistent across bullet points.
 We often recommend this order [Your action/responsibility][Deal size][Dealtype].
 Consistency will help the hiring team catch up with all the information quickly.

 - Start your point with an action verb to get the attention and clearly express what you did

-Those rules will be beneficial also for anyone who owns a strongly related experience to private equity.
+Those rules will be beneficial also for anyone who owns a strongly related experience to growth equity or private equity.

 The interview process will include multiple rounds.
 Normally, Analysts and Associates will have 2-3 interview rounds; some firms even organize 4-5 interview rounds.
 Internship recruitment can be less heavy: only 1-2 interview rounds.

 First interview round is to screen the candidate profile by asking some fit/behavioural questions, such as Why growth equity?
 Why this firm? etc. For Associate recruitment, it will be conducted by headhunters via phone.
 For analysts and interns, it will be conducted by the growth equity’s hiring team.
 Other interview rounds will be conducted in-person and will skew towards technical questions, case study, deal experience, etc.